lucas-vivier/lucas-vivier.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Economics at Écoles des Ponts ParisTech, France within CIRED research units.
-I have 6 years experiences in the Energy sector both in academia and industry.
+I am a PhD scholar in Economics specializing in the energy sector, currently working as a consultant for the World Bank.
+I bring +6 years of experience in the energy sector, spanning both academia and industry.
 My research focuses on Energy Efficiency Economics.
 * I assess demand-side policies when accounting for multiple market and behavioral frictions.
 * I develop innovative bottom-up modeling framworks to assess policies in the energy sector.
 Code are released open-source and available on my [GitHub page](https://github.com/lucas-vivier).